 The main benefits include:

-They are based on the same principles of customer satisfaction, leadership, engaging all staff, process approach, continual improvement, data monitoring for evidence based decision making and relationship management with interested parties however SQMAS requires this to be covered in 6 specific documents.
+Both are based on the same principles of customer satisfaction, leadership, engaging all staff, process approach, continual improvement, data monitoring for evidence based decision making and relationship management with interested parties.
+See table below for comparison.

 If you have any additional questions?
 Please contact us.